nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/SS_DOCKS.md

         const itemClicked = clickEvent.target

         /*
-            Your job is to design an algorithms and implement it */
+            Your job is to design an algorithm and implement it */
     }
 )